-I bought this guitar on eBay.
+I bought this guitar on eBay in early 2019.
 Described as “mint”, in fact had a finish crack on rear of the neck.
 There were also three superficial finish scratches on the back, near the neck body joint, that the previous owner had touched up with a marker.
 It also came with a full depth Ovation case, in spite of being a super shallow guitar.
 The electronics worked, but the control plate screws were rusted.
 The paperworks were missing.
 For these reasons I asked a partial reimburse and sold it for the amount I actually paid in November 2018.
 I must say that after seeing it I decided that I do not like this model, so I will not search a cleaner one.

 1979 Ovation The Anniversary 1157-7 #159848

 Celebrating the first ten years of guitar building (1966-1976), The Anniversary is in my opinion one of Ovation’s best projects ever.
 A discrete yet elegant, nice looking, playing and sounding guitar, offered from 1978 to 1982 in this “antique brown” (actually a reddish aged transparent stain) and in “natural”, both in acoustic (1157) and electric (1657) versions.
 The Anniversary has exclusive snowflake inlays on the ebony fingerboard, multi layered headstock overlay (as on the Adamas 2), exclusive herringbone binding and rosette inlay (later used on the 1991 Collectors), carved bridge and trussrod cover (as on the Custom Legend).
 I found this pure acoustic in late 2013 on the OFC forum (thank you Jim) that produces a huge sound, with powerful basses, solid mediums and clear highs.
 It has a thin finish, non structural crack in the middle of the top so I put it for sale at a very reasonable price and sold it in 12 hours, December 2018.